 Sagging Correction: The Different Types Of Surgical Lift Procedures

-One of the most challenging aesthetic issues to correct is the sagging of the skin, muscle, and other underlying tissue.
+One of the most challenging common issues to correct is the sagging of the skin and underlying tissues that occur with aging.
 Millions of Americans will experience some degree of unwanted drooping of the body or face as a result of natural aging and/or fluctuations in weight gain or loss.

 There are various lifting surgeries that can correct gravity-induced cosmetic issues.
 While performed to specifically address targeted areas, lift-focused cosmetic surgeries share common themes: strategically placed incisions allow plastic surgeons to remove excess fat and tissue while tightening underlying muscles; and creating a smooth, toned, and youthful appearing final result.

-Here’s an overview of some of the most popular lifting procedures:
+Here’s a brief overview of some of the most popular lifting procedures:

 Breast lift surgery (mastopexy) is a surgical procedure that addresses sagging breasts that often result from natural weight fluctuations, pregnancy, breastfeeding, aging, or heredity.
 A breast lift raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 Sometimes the areola becomes enlarged over time, and a breast lift can reduce this as well.
 The results of a breast lift include firmer, perkier, and more youthful appearing breasts.

-A facelift is a surgical procedure that makes the face tighter and smoother by lifting up the facial skin and tissues and/or the underlying muscle.
+A facelift is a surgical procedure that makes the face more youthful by lifting up the facial skin and tissues and/or the underlying muscle.
 Facelift surgery is the most effective way to address severe forms of facial aging including deep wrinkles and sagging jowls.